Some of Africa’s Big Five Facts

 The baby elephant (called a calf) weighs about 113 Kgs (250 lbs.) and stands just under a meter tall (3 ft.) when born.
 The baby knows its mother by touch, scent, and sound, although they can’t see well at first.

 Babies stay close to their mothers for the first few months, drinking up to 11 liters of milk (3 gals) each day.
 Weaning starts at around two years, although they continue to need milk for several years.

 In the beginning, calves find their trunks can get in the way, sometimes even stepping on them.
 But around 6 to 8 months, the calf begins to get control of this useful appendage with over 50 thousand muscles.
 By the end of the first year, it will be able to use the trunk to eat and drink.

 Did you know that elephants have toenails?
 And did you know they use their toenails to harvest their food?

-Elephants will also gather together mounds of short grass or fruit using their feet and scoop up the tasty piles with their trunk.
+Elephants also gather together mounds of short grass or fruit using their feet and scoop up the tasty piles with their very deft trunk.

 There is never a doubt, that a well made and narrated video says far more than one can write.
 Visuals, done well certainly beat the pen.
 And this video is a case in point.
 Not the best reproduction but definitely worth the time to watch.